IDAES/idaes-pse/docs/user_guide/components/comp.rst

 Component objects are used in the IDAES Process Modeling Framework to identify the chemical species of interest in a property package and to contain information describing the behavior of that component (such as properties of that component).
+Additional information on the :ref:`Component Class<technical_specs/core/comp:Component Class>` is provided in the technical specifications.

 The IDAES Process Modeling Framework currently supports the following types of components.